sindresorhus/electron-store/readme.md

 The `migrations` object should consist of a key-value pair of `'version': handler`.
 The `version` can also be a [semver range](https://github.com/npm/node-semver#ranges).

+> Note: The version the migrations use refers to the project version by default.
+If you want to change this behavior, specify the [`projectVersion`](#projectVersion) option.

 Example:

 ```js